ALISCHILLER/Date-Picker-Persian-Compose/README.md

-**Title:** DatePickersPersion: a Jetpack Compose library for date and time selection in Farsi language
+**Title:** DatePickers Persian Compose : a Jetpack Compose library for date and time selection in Farsi language

 **Summary:**
-DatePickersPersion is a Jetpack Compose library that allows you to choose date and time in Farsi language.
+ DatePickers Persian Compose is a Jetpack Compose library that allows you to choose date and time in Farsi language.
 This library uses a simple and intuitive user interface that makes it easy.
 ```
 DatePicker Persian android  Jetpack Compose
 ```